-The property has been extended and a conservatory added.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+A conservatory was erected in 2007 and further altered to form a Sun Porch and double UPVC French doors have been added to the rear of the garage.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt